rohitpeesa/Fertilizer-Prediction/README.md

 # Fertilizer-Prediction
-Here I predicted best suitable fertilizer for plants using temperature, moisture and humidity(which is not general method to predict) using linear regression and mail you report
+This is project where I predicted best suitable fertilizer for plants using temperature, moisture and humidity(which is not general method to predict) using linear regression and wrote a code such that it mails us the report.